krystalgamer/krystalgamer.github.io/_posts/spidey-decomp-status-august.md

 # Decompiler and Compiler quirks

-Throughout my journey I've came across some odd behaviours from the decompiler (IDA) and the compiler (MSVC) that I thought were important to note but their rarity didn't allow me to fully dig into the details.
+Throughout my journey I've came across some odd behaviors from the decompiler (IDA) and the compiler (MSVC) that I thought were important to note but their rarity didn't allow me to fully dig into the details.

 1. IDA is quite good at identifying the usage of comma operator.
 There was [this function](https://github.com/krystalgamer/spidey-decomp/blob/66e0bb56fa0b5ab98160dfe40e1b817457531836/baddy.cpp#L437-L439) that I was getting extremely close to getting a matching decompilation but there was something that caused my version to be more verbose.
 Even though IDA's output contained the comma operator, I disregarded it at first because it seemed way too contrived.
 Turns out it was indeed the way to getting a matching decompilation.